Find synonyms Find exact match

 ●Similarly, the presence of other sites of limited extrahepatic metastases (particularly lung) should not be considered a contraindication to resection as long as the disease is amenable to complete extirpation.
 However, outcomes in this group are not as favorable, particularly when there are >6 liver metastases .
 (See "Surgical resection of pulmonary metastases: Outcomes by histology", section on 'Significance of synchronous or metachronous liver metastases'.)

-PET scans — Whole body PET scans can identify radiographically occult extrahepatic disease and optimize the selection of appropriate candidates for hepatic resection, mainly by reducing nontherapeutic laparotomy rates [4,53-55].
-The benefits of PET can be illustrated by the following studies:
+At least in theory, whole body PET scans have the potential to identify radiographically occult extrahepatic disease and optimize the selection of appropriate candidates for hepatic resection, mainly by reducing nontherapeutic laparotomy rates [4,55-57].
+However, the data supporting a benefit for PET in this setting are mixed:

 Two caveats must be considered when interpreting these results.
 First, this study used separate contrast-enhanced CT and PET images and not the increasingly popular integrated PET/CT imaging, in which both PET and CT are performed sequentially during a single visit on a hybrid PET/CT scanner.
 The CT component of integrated PET/CT imaging is performed in most institutions without the use of intravenous contrast material, which compromises the detection of small metastases both within and outside of the liver.
 At some institutions, PET/CT is carried out with intravenous contrast, but this practice is not widespread.

-Secondly, the results of restaging PET scans (particularly if negative) must be interpreted in the context of recent therapy.
-Chemotherapy may reduce the sensitivity of PET for the detection of liver metastases, thought due to decreased cellular metabolic activity following chemotherapy [62-64].
+The results of restaging PET scans (particularly if negative) must be interpreted in the context of recent therapy.
+Chemotherapy may reduce the sensitivity of PET for the detection of liver metastases, thought due to decreased cellular metabolic activity following chemotherapy [65-67].
 In one study, the false-negative rate for hepatic metastases of a PET scan performed within four weeks of chemotherapy was 87 percent .
 Surgical decisions should not be based on PET scan results.

 Selecting patients for diagnostic laparoscopy — Although diagnostic laparoscopy can identify occult intraperitoneal metastases, thereby preventing unnecessary laparotomy, it is not necessary in all patients.
 Laparoscopy is usually reserved for those thought to be at the highest risk for occult metastatic disease.